ashifujjmanRafi/Informatics_Lab/researchNote.md

 When we want to learn something new we should be confused, if i always beleive on my own belief maybe its not right all the time.
 I would be confused untill passed masters grade.

 Talk with toufik san:

+## 24.4.7

+There is no lab meeting today,

+## 24.4.8

+I have nihongo class at 8.45.
+I have arubaito from 5 to 10 pm.
+I was so exhusted finishing my arubaito.

+## 24.4.9

+I have two class at 8.45 and 10.20.

+## 24.4.10

+Today is Friday, I finished my prayer at 12.30 pm.
+I had a class at 8.45.
+Then afternoon i have arubaito from 5 to 10 pm.

+## 24.4.11

+I have arubaito from 10 pm to 10pm.

+## 24.4.12

+I have arubaito from 10 pm to 10pm.

+## 24.4.13

+I am trying to solve one problem from leetcode everyday.
+From the last meeting sensei suggested to make a mockup for the research for better understanding, and other perspective can be arise some good research question.
+He also suggested not to use ppt for mockup, i asked my seniors they have done their mockup using ppt, i am planning to doing it using pygame and now i am trying to understand the basic concept of pygame first.